kosecki123/ethereum-alarm-clock/audit/code-review/Library/ExecutionLib.md

      * may consume.
 The EXTRA_GAS value represents the overhead involved in
      * request execution.
      */
-    function CALL_GAS_CEILING(uint EXTRA_GAS)
+    // BK Ok - Internal view function, called by validateCallGas(...) below function CALL_GAS_CEILING(uint EXTRA_GAS)
         internal view returns (uint)
     {
+        // BK NOTE - validation on one block gasLimit, but execution will be one a different block, most likely with a different block gasLimit
+        // BK Ok
         return block.gaslimit - EXTRA_GAS;
     }